 The petitioner Company has claimed an amount of Rs.
-13.42 lacs as additional forest compensation which seems to be the total compensation paid by them to the forest department and has not given the differential amount as required under sub-para (B) of para 30 of the Order dated 29.10.09.
+2.63 lacs as additional forest compensation, but has not given the differential amount as required under sub-para (B) of para 30 of the Order dated 29.10.09.
 Moreover, the petitioner Company has not furnished any documentary proof in support of the payment of the differential amount made in relation thereto.
-The claim on account of fisheries has not been worked out and no documentary proof of the differential amount paid by petitioner Company has been supplied.
+The petitioner Company has not claimed any compensation on account of fisheries.

-In light of the above, the Commission concludes that the claims of the petitioner on account of forest and fisheries are not tenable.
+In light of the above the Commission concludes that the claims of the petitioner Company on account of forest charges are not tenable.

 III.
+Other Claims

-Local Area Development Charges (LADC)
+Local Area Development Charges LADA

-That the petitioner's project has been made to bear the additional burden of paying compensation in terms of LAD charges @ 1% of the approved capital cost of Rs.
-2375 lacs.
+Under the State Government Hydro Policy 2006 and the Implementation Agreement, the petitioner's project has been made to bear the additional burden of paying compensation in terms of LADA charges @ 1% of the approved capital cost of Rs.
+2508 lacs.
 This additional burden was not taken into consideration while fixing the tariff @ Rs.
 2.50 per unit in the year 2000.

-The compensation payable on this account in terms of Hydro Policy of 2006 and the Implementation Agreement comes to Rs.
-23.75.
+The compensation payable comes to Rs.
+25.08 lacs being 1% of the approved capital cost.
 On this ground the petitioner Company deserves to be compensated and consequently the tariff has to be enhanced from Rs.
 2.50 per unit.
-The differential amount is Rs.
+The differential amount, as calculated is Rs.
 0.25 per unit, being the percentage as calculated with respect to the approved capital cost.